 The use of the AM for operational forecasting of daily precipitation originates in the work of [Duband(1970), Duband(1974), Duband(1981)].
 It was then designed for operational forecasting at EDF (Électricité de France) in order to better manage water resources and flood risks.
 The geopotential height at 700 hPa and 00 h was used for its higher stability than the sea level pressure (SLP) field, and its sensitivity to the atmospheric disturbances [Guilbaud(1997)].
-However, the SLP at 06 h was also used for determining the precipitation intensity, as well as the temperature at 700 hPa as indicator of the thermal state of the air mass [Duband(1974)].
-The data were then based on 37 radiosounding over Europe and condensed by a principal component analysis.
+However, the SLP at 06 h was also introduced for determining the precipitation intensity, as well as the temperature at 700 hPa as indicator of the thermal state of the air mass [Duband(1974)].
+The data were then based on 37 radiosounding over Europe collected over a rather short period (1953-70), and condensed by a principal component analysis.
 The first 25 analogues on the geopotential at 700 hPa were considered, and multiple local regressions between precipitation, SLP, and the temperature at 700 hPa were established on these analogues before being applied to the target situation [Guilbaud(1997)].
 The archives were split by season to consider comparable situations in terms of distribution of solar energy [Lorenz(1969)].
-This initial rigid division into seasons was then transformed into a moving selection of more or less two months around the target date.
-The forecast was then performed only on the basis of observations and was temporally extrapolated to the following two days.
-After a few years, this statistical temporal extrapolation was abandoned in favor of a statistical adaptation using predictors resulting from a numerical model, allowing a forecast over the following 4 days.
+This initially rigid division into seasons was then transformed into a moving selection of more or less two months around the target dateand the radiosond archive updated year after year.
+The forecast was then performed only on the basis of radiosonde observations and was temporally extrapolated to the two following days.
+After a few years, this statistical temporal extrapolation was abandoned in favor of a statistical adaptation using synoptic predictors taken from a numerical model, allowing a forecast over the following 4 days.

-Thereafter, the geopotential was considered at 1000 hPa and 700 hPa and the analogues selection was done in two stages: first according to an Euclidean distance in the space of the principal components of the geopotential field at 700 hPa, and then according to a correlation criterion (on the geopotential field at 700 and 1000 hPa, as well as on the thickness between these two levels) in order to remove days too dissimilar [Guilbaud(1997)].
-The regression approach to determining precipitation was eventually abandoned in favor of the probabilistic forecasting (synthesized by the percentiles 20, 60 and 90 %), as it is performed today by interpolating linearly over the cumulative empirical distribution of daily precipitation measured at the analogue days [Guilbaud(1997), Guilbaud and Obled(1998)].
+Thereafter, the geopotentials were considered at 1000 hPa and 700 hPa and the analogues selection was done in two stages: first according to an Euclidean distance in the space of the principal components of the geopotential field at 700 hPa, and then according to a correlation criterion (on the geopotential field at 700 and 1000 hPa, as well as on the thickness between these two levels) in order to remove days close in distance but too dissimilar in pattern[Guilbaud(1997)].
+The local regression approach to determine precipitation was eventually abandoned in favor of the direct probabilistic forecasting (synthesized by the percentiles 20, 60 and 90 %), as it is performed today by interpolating linearly over the cumulative empirical distribution of daily precipitation measured at the analogue days [Guilbaud(1997), Guilbaud and Obled(1998)].

 [Wilson and Yacowar(1980)] sought the 20 best analogues on the geopotential field at 500 and 1000 hPa using the Teweles-Wobus (S1) criterion (Eq.
 1), which allows for a comparison of the gradients and thus an analogy of the atmospheric circulation.
-This work has demonstrated the best performance of the AM compared to regression methods, as well as the interest to search for analogues on two (500 and 1000 hPa) geopotential fields combined [Guilbaud(1997)].
+This work has demonstrated the best performance of the AM compared to classical regression based approaches, as well as the interest to search for analogues on two (500 and 1000 hPa) geopotential fields combined [Guilbaud(1997)].
 [Woodcock(1980)] used the same criterion on the SLP fields to select 50 analogues in order to forecast maximum daily temperatures.

-[Mandon(1985)] introduced a second level of analogy and assessed different variables, such as wind, moisture, air temperature, surface temperature of the Mediterranean, the product of wind and the 700 hPa moisture, as well as a second barometric criteria differentiated according to the season.
-[Vallî(1986)] continued to work on the second level of analogy and considered the wind at 700 hPa & 12 h in order to improve heavy precipitation events for a region in France susceptible to southerly flows.
+[Mandon(1985)] tried to introduce a second level of analogy and assessed different variables, such as wind, moisture, air temperature, surface temperature of the Mediterranean, the product of wind and the 700 hPa moisture, as well as a second barometric criteria differentiated according to the season.
+[Vallée(1986)] continued to work on the second level of analogy and considered the wind at 700 hPa & 12 h in order to improve heavy precipitation events for a region in France susceptible to southerly flows.